 For an affordable alternative in customizable golf clubs, TaylorMade offers its classic “RocketBladez” line of irons at a slightly less expensive cost than many designer club sets.
-I will review this set and also compare it with other top notch sets offered by Callaway, that cost around the same as RocketBladez set.
+I will review this set and also compare it with other top notch sets offered by Callaway, that cost around the same as the RocketBladez set.

 The regular-loft RocketBladez model irons are the earliest TaylorMade line to feature “speed pocket” technology, a weight bar placed low within the club head to help mid-handicappers get shots off the ground and flying at the flag, even if struck somewhat thin.
 RocketBladez are marketed as “game improvement” irons, which means they are designed with the bogey golfer in mind.
 However, there is much to like for the low-handicapper as well.

 Golf.com‘s 2013 review calls the RocketBladez one of the straightest-hitting iron sets on the market, long and playable with a “slice busting” quality that controls the wild spin of an outside-to-inside swing path.

 Another attribute is distance control.
 The irons will not differ wildly on distance when slightly mis-hit, a blessing for players who don’t have perfect rhythm.
 But as with other TaylorMade lines featuring the Speed Pocket, golfers who have an aggressive down-swing and prefer to “trap” the ball against the fairway to produce backspin may feel uncomfortable playing them.
 These clubs are made for classic swings, players who sweep the ball off the turf with a small divot.